ydkhatri/mac_apt/README.md

 QUICKLOOK | Reads the QuickLook index.sqlite and carves thumbnails from thumbnails.data RECENTITEMS | Recently accessed Servers, Documents, Hosts, Volumes & Applications from .plist and .sfl files.
 Also gets recent searches and places for each user
-SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SAVEDSTATE | Gets window titles from Saved Application State info SCREENTIME | Reads ScreenTime database for program and app usage SPOTLIGHT | Reads the spotlight index databases
+SAFARI | Internet history, downloaded file information, cookies and more from Safari caches SCREENSHARING | Reads the list of connected hosts with Screen Sharing SAVEDSTATE | Gets window titles from Saved Application State info SCREENTIME | Reads ScreenTime database for program and app usage SPOTLIGHT | Reads the spotlight index databases